AssassinK786/furybsd-livecd/README.md

-# FuryBSD ISO builder
+# ZuryBSD ISO builder

-This Live ISO builder builds Live ISOs for FuryBSD.
+This Live ISO builder builds Live ISOs for ZuryBSD.
 It is based on [furybsd-livecd](https://github.com/furybsd/furybsd-livecd/) && furybsd-legacy by Joe Maloney

 ## System Requirements for live media